ASM-2024/jour3/src/io.md

 You are expected to write a function that, when given a string, will print it to `stdout`.

+Though `puts`' man-page specifies return values, we will not be returning anything from puts as, since you have to exit the program if `write` fails, this takes care of any potential error.

 ## file_type.c
 This exercise aims at introducing `stat(2)`.
 Your objective is to write the function `void file_type(char *filename)` that takes a filename and prints